IreneTao/IreneTao/README.md

 - 👋 Hi, I’m @IreneTao
 - 👀 I’m interested in analytics
-- 💞️ I’m looking to collaborate on marketing project!
+- 💞️ I’m looking to collaborate on finance project!
 - 📫 How to reach me in the comment below

 <!---